rdkcentral/Thunder/README.md

 -------------------------------------------------------------------------------------------
 ### **Use Thunder**
-After everything built and installed correctly, we can run Thunder and use it.
+After everything has been built and installed correctly, we can run Thunder.

 ```Shell
 LD_LIBRARY_PATH=${PWD}/install/usr/lib:${LD_LIBRARY_PATH} \